Jonathan2251/lbt/source/lld.rst

 is running.
 Now, these school books knowledge is not limited on paper.
 We design it, program it, and run it on real world.

-The total code size of llvm Cpu0 backend compiler, Cpu0 lld linker, llvm-objdump with elf2hex Cpu0 support and Cpu0 Verilog Language is around 10 thousands lines of source code include comments.
+The total code size of llvm Cpu0 backend compiler, Cpu0 lld linker, elf2hex and Cpu0 Verilog Language is around 10 thousands lines of source code include comments.
 The total code size of clang, llvm and lld has 1000 thousands lines exclude the test and documents parts.
 It is only 1 \% of the llvm size.
 More over, the llvm Cpu0 backend and lld Cpu0 backend are 70% of same with llvm